 After the center and the guard has officially secured their double team, both players will keep their eyes up to disengage whenever the linebacker commits.
 It’s important both players don’t bury their heads, as one of them needs to release to block the linebacker.

-Next, the guard and backside tackle is working the second double team.
+Next, the guard and backside tackle is working for the second double team.
 Similar to the rules of the center and guard, the double team will try to remove the defensive lineman from the line of scrimmage.

 The play-side tackle that is not involved in the double teams will make a hinge block.
 This means they are going to block the defensive end or linebacker out toward the sideline.
 The defensive end mustn’t move across the face of the tackle.
 If he does, he could affect the play.

 If the defensive end crashes toward the running back, the quarterback will pull the football and try to get as many yards as he can.
-If the defensive end stays on the quarterback and doesn’t move, then the quarterback will hand the ball to the running back.
+If the defensive end stays on the quarterback and doesn’t move, the quarterback will hand the ball to the running back.

 Last, the running back must read the offensive lineman blocks to move the football effectively.